Rakinzi/Payroll/QUICKSTART.md

 Follow these steps to get the Lorimak Payroll system running quickly.

-## 🚀 Quick Setup (Current Environment)
+## 🚀 Quick Setup

-Since your `.env` is already configured with SQLite, here's the fastest way to run:
+Get the Lorimak Payroll system running in minutes:

 ### 1. Install Dependencies (if not done)